MEI Travel Banner Ad

 Flying to Miami for a Cruise

 Given Miami’s ideal location, this cruise port offers an array of cruise itineraries.
-Cruisers will find routes to the Caribbean, Mexico, South America, Panama Canal transits, Transatlantic cruises, and more departing from Miami, Florida.
+Cruisers will find routes to the Caribbean, Mexico, and South America, along with Panama Canal transits, transatlantic cruises, and more departing from Miami, Florida.

 While many Florida locals do drive to the port, most cruisers fly here to embark on their cruise vacations.
 The closest airport is the Miami International Airport (MIA).